timshannon/bolthold/README.md

 row in a given Bucket, or simple as struct tags defining a particular field as indexable.

 ## Queries
-Queries will be chainable constructs that apply to the dataset in the order they are chained.
+Queries will be chain-able constructs that apply to the dataset in the order they are chained.
 There will be no "query optimiser".
 The first index hit will be the one used.

 Queries will look like this: